nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

 3. Fish until 8:30 am or you run out of Bait, whichever comes first.
 4. Travel to The Beach, checking the Garbage Cans below Jodi's and Haley's houses on the way.

-### Beach
+### The Beach

 1. Check the sand for forageables and Artifact Spots.
 2. Sell all fish and Beach forageables at the Fish Shop.
 Save the lowest-quality [Sardine](https://stardewvalleywiki.com/Sardine) for the [Ocean Fish Bundle](https://stardewvalleywiki.com/Bundles#Ocean_Fish_Bundle).
    - You may need to make multiple trips to the Chest before it's empty.
 As soon as the Chest is empty and you have a free inventory slot, break the Chest and pick it up.
      - To break a Chest without a tool, select an empty slot in your inventory and hold down the left mouse button on the Chest.
 Your character will strike it repeatedly until it pops free.
-3. If you received a Copper Ore from a fishing chest on Spring 2, purchase as much Bait as possible; otherwise, save 75g so you can purchase a Copper Ore from the Blacksmith later.
+3. If you received a Copper Ore yesterday, purchase as much Bait as possible; otherwise, save 75g so you can purchase a Copper Ore from the Blacksmith later.
    - You should be able to purchase at least 400 Bait, and usually you can expect to receive more from fishing chests.
 The Bait should last all Spring.
    - You may choose to purchase one or two [Trout Soups](https://stardewvalleywiki.com/Trout_Soup) to assist with catching Catfish.
 They will raise your Fishing level when eaten, but they have a lower EPG (0.4) than Iridium-quality [Chub](https://stardewvalleywiki.com/Chub) (0.65 EPG).
    - Waiting to sell the fish until you have acquired the [Fisher](https://stardewvalleywiki.com/Fishing#Fishing_Skill) profession is not optimal.